 You will not find managed wordpress hosting under $15/month, which is 7.5 times higher than our lowest priced shared hosting.
 The features sometimes justify the price though.
 It does matter who you are, and what you want to do.

 Sometimes, wordpress hosts like WP Engine will add in extra features to better justify the price.
-Even though the price still might be enough, if you see that you’re getting a free theme, you might still purchase it.
+Even though the price still might be high, getting some free additional goodies might sway you to get it anyway.

-Managed wordpress hosting is faster than normal shared hosting.
-The “managed” part of the word means that the website or more accurately the WordPress platform is managed by the hosting.
+Managed wordpress hosting is usually better than normal shared hosting.
+The "managed" part of the phrase means that the website or more accurately the whole platform is managed by the hosting and optimized for WordPress.

 This lessens the workload of the website owner and passes it onto the hosting.
-They will take care of speed, security plugin updates, and platform updates.
-This means that your website will always be up to date and at a much lower risk of a successful attack.
+They will take care of speed, security, updates, and other maintenance.
+This means that your website will always be up-to-date and at a much lower risk of a successful attack.

-The support team that comes with a shared hosting is a universal one for all the websites, usually thousands, hosted on the same server.
-These websites run on different platforms.
+The support team that comes with a shared hosting is a universal one for with expertise related to all the websites, usually thousands, hosted on the same server.
+These websites might run on different platforms.

-As opposed to that, wordpress hosting comes with a team that is specifically knowledged in WordPress.
-They’re experts in that field and they will help you with anything you need.
+As opposed to that, wordpress hosting comes with a team with specific expertise in WordPress.
+They're experts in that field, and they will help you with anything you need.